A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge sources

-Multimodal large language models (MLLMs) such as InstructBLIP~\cite{Dai2023InstructBLIP:Tuning}, BLIP2~\cite{Li2023BLIP-2:Models}, and PaLM-E~\cite{Driess2023PaLM-E:Model} have shown strong capabilities in aligning visual and textual modalities.
-On the OK-VQA~\cite{Marino2019OK-VQA:Knowledge} benchmark, InstructBLIP achieves 57.62\% zero-shot accuracy, while PaLM-E sets a new state-of-the-art with 66.46\%, highlighting their effectiveness in capturing multimodal knowledge.
-Building on this, GeReA~\cite{Ma2024GeReA:Answering} leverages MLLMs as implicit knowledge sources by prompting them with in-context examples, followed by answer generation using a reasoning model (FiD~\cite{Izacard2021LeveragingAnswering}).
-Compared to explicit knowledge sources, implicit knowledge in pre-trained models enables flexible, zero-shot reasoning, allowing KB-VQA systems to answer questions without explicit retrieval.
-However, since this knowledge is embedded within model parameters and cannot be easily updated, it lacks interpretability and may contain factual errors in responses~\cite{Mallen2023WhenMemories, Min2023FActScore:Generation}, which are still challenging in KB-VQA.
+MLLMs such as InstructBLIP~\cite{Dai2023InstructBLIP:Tuning}, BLIP2~\cite{Li2023BLIP-2:Models}, and PaLM-E~\cite{Driess2023PaLM-E:Model} have shown strong capabilities in aligning visual and textual modalities, which suggests that multimodal pretraining enables more direct access to implicit multimodal knowledge.
+Building on this capability, GeReA~\cite{Ma2024GeReA:Answering} leverages MLLMs as implicit knowledge sources by prompting them with selective in-context examples and further improves the answering accuracy.
+Compared to explicit knowledge sources, implicit knowledge enables easier access to open-world knowledge and reduces reliance on external retrieval operations.
+However, because this type of knowledge is internalized as model parameters, the acquisition can be less transparent and might suffer from hallucinations~\cite{Mallen2023WhenMemories,Min2023FActScore:Generation}.
+These limitations highlight fundamental trade-offs between flexibility and accuracy of retrieved knowledge, which motivates ongoing research on hybrid approaches that aim to strike a balance.